Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/06/trello-tricks.md

 If you have a frequent search, you can save it to avoid having to type it again.

-You can also filter a board by label, click on Menu -&gt; Filter Cards -&gt; “label name”.
+You can also filter a board by label, click on Menu -> Filter Cards -> “label name”.

 ## Card Titles